CephBlockPool CRD

 replicated

 : Settings for a replicated pool.
-If specified,erasureCoded
+When specified,erasureCoded

-: The desired number of copies to make of the data in the pool.requireSafeReplicaSize
+: The desired number of copies of data to maintain.requireSafeReplicaSize

-: set to false if you want to create a pool with size 1, setting pool size 1 could lead to data loss without recovery.
+, which will lead to permanent data loss sooner or later.
 Make sure you are ABSOLUTELY CERTAIN that is what you want.replicasPerFailureDomain

-: Sets up the number of replicas to place in a given failure domain.
-For instance, if the failure domain is a datacenter (cluster is stretched) then you will have 2 replicas per datacenter where each replica ends up on a different host.
-This gives you a total of 4 replicas and for this, thesize
+where each replica ends up on a different host.
+This gives you a total of four replicas and for this, thesize

 must be set to 4.
-The default is 1.subFailureDomain
+The default value is 1.subFailureDomain

 : Name of the CRUSH bucket representing a sub-failure domain.
-In a stretched configuration this option represent the "last" bucket where replicas will end up being written.
-Imagine the cluster is stretched across two datacenters, you can then have 2 copies per datacenter and each copy on a different CRUSH bucket.
-The default is "host".
+In a stretched configuration this option represent the leaf CRUSH bucket type where replicas will be placed.
+Imagine the cluster is stretched across two datacenters, you can then have two copies perdatacenter

 erasureCoded